Cardonald

+Toponymy

+This place-name was first recorded in 1413 as "Cardownalde" and means ("the fort of Donald").
+Cair means 'a fort' or 'a fortified place', and Donald came from either the Gaelic male personal name Dòmhnall or its Cumbric equivalent Dyfnwal, both of which are usually anglicised as 'Donald' (three kings of Strathclyde were named Dyfnwal).
+The fortalice of Cardonald (known as the Place of Cardonald, Cardonald Castle, or Cardonald House) was first recorded in 1565, but the place-name suggests this later medieval structure was built on the site of an older fortification.

 History

-In the 15th century the lands of Cardonald in Renfrewshire were the property of Johannes Norwald or Normanville, Dominus of Cardownalde.
+In 1413 the lands of Cardownalde in Renfrewshire were the property of Johannes Norwald (John Norwald), dominus (lord) of Cardownalde.
 His granddaughter and heiress, Marion Stewart (daughter of Isabella Norwald of Cardonald and Sir William Stewart of Castlemilk), married Allan Stewart, establishing the line of Stewarts of Cardonald.
 The Cardonald Stewarts were a junior branch of the House of Stewart.
 Allan Stewart of Cardonald, the first Stewart of Cardonald, was the younger son of John Stewart, 1st Earl of Lennox.
 The Cardonald Stewarts had their seat at the Place of Cardonald (also known as Cardonald Castle or Cardonald House), built in 1565.
 It was demolished and replaced by a farmhouse – Cardonald Place Farm – in 1848.
 A corn mill existed in Cardonald from around 1789 until it was demolished in 1958.
 The site of Cardonald Mill is now occupied by the houses on Lade Terrace.

 The line of the Stewarts of Cardonald ended with Allan's great-grandson, James Stewart of Cardonald (1512–1584).
 He had served as a captain in the Scottish Guards of the Kings of France, and is buried in Paisley Abbey.
 As he had no issue, the lands of Cardonald passed to his sister's son, Walter Stewart, 1st Lord Blantyre.
 His family resided at the Place of Cardonald for generations, and retained lands in Cardonald until the 20th century.
 With the death of the 12th Lord Blantyre in 1900, his estates passed to his grandson, William Arthur Baird.

 The transformation of Cardonald from a rural to an urban community was largely brought about by the coming of the railway and the tram in the 19th century.
 The first railway to reach Cardonald was the Glasgow, Paisley and Greenock Railway, with a station (then known as Moss Road station) opening on Berryknowes Road in 1843.
 However, due to poor traffic returns, this station was closed in 1845.
 In 1879, the present day Cardonald railway station opened on the same site.
 The siting of this station influenced the building of the terrace of houses at Hillington Park Circus and the large country houses of Dalveon and Turnberry on Berryknowes Road, along with the terraced houses in Kingsland and Queensland Drive.
 There was also the lodge house on Berryknowes road next to Dalveon house which was part of the estate (now Craigton cemetery) that contained Cruickston Hall (now the site of the new Lourdes Primary School) and Craigton House.